Avocarrot/ios-cheatsheet/README.md

 Attribute Type | Purpose
 :---: | ---
-strong  | Ccreates an owning relationship to the object that is assigned to the property weak | Creates a non-owning relationship assign | Normal assign, doesn’t perform any kind of memory-management copy | Make an immutable copy of the object upon assignment.
+strong  | Creates an owning relationship to the object that is assigned to the property weak | Creates a non-owning relationship assign | Normal assign, doesn’t perform any kind of memory-management copy | Make an immutable copy of the object upon assignment.